Find Grad Schools

 Doctor’s Degrees in Nuclear Engineering

 There are 29 colleges and univerities across the nation that offer a doctor's degree in nuclear engineering.
-This degree is more popular with male students, and about 11% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 36.5% of nuclear engineering graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 14% were students from an underrepresented racial-ethnic group.
+Also, 34.7% of nuclear engineering graduates were international students.

 Education Levels of Nuclear Engineering Majors